c-tek/vyos/docs/user/exceptions.md

-# VyOS API Exception Handling
+# VyOS API Exception Handling (2025)

-This section explains how errors are reported, logged, and handled in the VyOS API.
+This section explains how errors are reported, logged, and handled in the VyOS API, with a full list of custom exceptions and error codes.

 ---